 All About the Different Types of Plantation Shutters

 A lively orange-and-cream rug with a camellia motif warms this living room.
-Oak benches act as coffee tables, while white plantation shutters line the wall of windows.
+Oak benches act as coffee tables, while white wood shutters line the wall of windows.

 Jo Ann Hartley Interior Design